jacoblurie29/cpp-workshops/README.md

 6. Open [localhost:3000](http://localhost:3000/) in your browser

 ## Demo for Workshop 2
- 1) Create button component with basic styles
+ 1) Create button component DONE
  2) Create an interface for the box information (title, description, color)
  3) Create a function with faker to generate a box data
  4) Create a component for the boxes (call it Box)